John-Kingham/quality-shares/README.md

 The fields use generic data types like string and date, as this diagram is still abstract and not implementation specific (i.e. not trying to represent any specific database type or ORM system).

-In the diagram, the Post table has category as a simple string type, but at the implementation stage I changed the design to have a separate Category table, with name and description fields and a one-to-many relationship from Category to Post.
+In the diagram, the Post table has the category field as a simple string type, but at the implementation stage I changed the design to have a separate Category table, with name and description fields and a one-to-many relationship from Category to Post.

 ![ERD detail diagram](./docs/images/erd/erd-skeleton.png)